 The history of Armenian brandy started in 1887 when Nerses Tairyan very famous Armenian trader founded the first Wine and Brandy Factory in Yerevan.
 Couldn't handle the company, Tairyan sold his factory to the Russian manufacturer Nikolay Shustov.
 The company "Shustov and sons" immediately showed the market the Armenian Brandy and reached success, especially in the Russian market.

-In 1990 Shustov presented the brandy in Paris exhibition and recognized the best, winning Grand Prix.
+In 1990 Shustov presented the brandy in the Paris exhibition and recognized the best, winning Grand Prix.
 In 1945, during the Yalta's conference, Winston Churchill first time tasted "Dvin" brandy and "fell in love" with this Armenian beverage.
 Years later when Churchill was asked what was his secret of longevity, he answered: " Never be late for dinner, smoke Hawaiian cigar and drink Armenian cognac".